electrickite/damp/README.md

 DAMP is a bash script intended to simplify local [Drupal][1] development using the Drupal/Apache/MySQL/PHP (DAMP) stack.
-The goal of the project is to provide an easy-to-use interface for installing a local web stack and manage Drupal sites on top it.
-[Acquia Dev Desktop][2] already provides this type of environment for Mac and Windows users, but I could not find a similar utility for GNU/Linux.
+The goal of the project is to provide an easy-to-use interface for installing a local web stack and for managing Drupal sites on top it.
+[Acquia Dev Desktop][2] already provides this type of environment for Mac and Windows users; DAMP is aims to bring this functionality to Linux users as well.

 As a bash script, damp has no graphical interface: all operations are performed in the terminal.
 This can be a real advantage if you need to perform a number of